Installing WordPerfect 8.1 for Linux manually on a distro current in 2024

 Introduction

 This page deals with the manual method of installing WordPerfect 8.1.
-It may be useful if you are seeking to install WordPerfect 8.1 in distros which a script (available on another page) is not designed to support, or in cases where your attempt to install by a script for some reason fails.
-But the manual method of proceeding may be regarded as deprecated in cases where the script could be used.
+In principle, it may be useful if you are seeking to install WordPerfect 8.1 in distros which a script (available on another page) is not designed to support, or in cases where your attempt to install by a script for some reason fails.
+But the manual method of proceeding may be regarded as deprecated in cases where a script could be used.

 Summary of the manual installation procedure